Jussie Smollett did not get special treatment, Chicago prosecutor Kimberly Foxx says

 “I know he can attest that this case was not treated any differently than someone who was similarly situated,” Foxx insisted.

-Foxx's remarks echoed an earlier statement on Tuesday by her spokeswoman, Tandra Simonton, who said the Smollett case was treated no differently from the more than 5,700 other “cases for alternative prosecution” that the office has handled in the past two years.
+Her remarks echoed an earlier statement Tuesday by her spokeswoman, Tandra Simonton, who said the Smollett case was treated no differently from the more than 5,700 other “cases for alternative prosecution” that the office has handled in the past two years.

-The Chicago Police Department document drop on Wednesday came in response to a Freedom of Information request from NBC News and other news outlets.
-The documents — all heavily-redacted — are supplementary reports investigators submitted after they concluded that Smollett’s claims that he was beaten up on Jan.
-29 — and subjected to homophobic and racist slurs — by two masked men in the swanky Streeterville neighborhood were bogus
+The Chicago Police Department document drop Wednesday came in response to a Freedom of Information Act request from NBC News and other news outlets.
+The documents — all heavily redacted — are supplementary reports investigators submitted after they concluded that Smollett’s claims that he was beaten up Jan.
+29, and subjected to homophobic and racist slurs by two masked men in the swanky Streeterville neighborhood were bogus

 After the announcement that the charges against Smollett were being dropped, the Iocal Fraternal Order of Police repeated a request to the Department of Justice to investigate Foxx’s role in the case.

-“DOJ declines to comment,” spokeswoman Kelly Laco responded to an email from NBC News asking Justice Department's response to the police union's request.
+“DOJ declines to comment,” spokeswoman Kelly Laco responded to an email from NBC News seeking a response on the police union's request.

 The police union is no fan of Foxx, who was elected in 2016.
 The organization supported the incumbent prosecutor Anita Alvarez, who was harshly criticized for waiting 13 months to prosecute a white Chicago police officer captured on video fatally shooting black teenager Laquan McDonald.